sergei-homich/Trailer-Downloader/README.md

 ```

 ## Settings
 Edit the **settings.ini** file.
-Here you can add your api key for TMDB, country code, language, resolution settings, path to your ffmpeg installation, and the path to your python installation.
+Here you can add your api key for TMDB, country code, language, resolution settings, subfolder, and custom formatting.

 ## Usage